VelviqsW/Roblox-Phishing/README.md

 # Roblox-Phishing
-This is use for educational purposes!
+This is used for educational purposes!
+I have a wonderful source code to create ROBLOX phishing links and I'm selling the source feel free to contact mevia discord: velviqs --can provide proof of it working.